ramirezlab/COVID-protein-drug-network/R-NetworkAnalysis/README.md

     Vertex$PageRank <- normalize(page_rank(g1)$vector)
     Vertex$Closeness <- normalize(closeness(g1))
     Vertex$N <- c(1:length(Vertex$Degree))

+We will consider the top 50% nodes for degree, centrality, betweenness and PageRank, an the top 1% for closeness given the nature of this parameter.

     Vertex$DegreeCat <- ifelse(Vertex$Degree < 0.5, "no", "yes")
     Vertex$CentralityCat <- ifelse(Vertex$Centrality < 0.5, "no", "yes")
     Vertex$BetweennessCat <- ifelse(Vertex$Betweenness < 0.5, "no", "yes")
     Vertex$PageRankCat <- ifelse(Vertex$PageRank < 0.5, "no", "yes")
     Vertex$ClosenessCat <- ifelse(Vertex$Closeness < 0.99, "no", "yes")
     Vertex1 <- Vertex
     V_Original <- Vertex

+Finally, this fragment of code will generate a list with the nodes that disconnect the graogh and the number of components that its elimination would generate in the newtwork.

     dg <- decompose.graph(g1)
     g <- dg[[1]]